 - Following up on overdue payments.
 Good rent collection software automatically notices when rent goes unpaid, alerting the landlord and sending automatic follow-up reminders to the tenant.
 It also has the ability to charge predetermined late fees.

-Most of the available rent collection software solutions charge a nominal fee to process the payment and give landlords and property managers the option to pass fees along to the tenant, but Baselane is entirely free to use.
+Most of the available rent collection software solutions charge a nominal fee to process the payment and give landlords and property managers the option to pass fees along to the tenant.

 Why Collect Rent Online?